E137299/2.4-Leap-Year/README.md

 A year is a leap year if it meets the following criteria:

 1. The year is divisible by 4 and not divisible by 100.
-2. Or, the year is also divisible by 400, in which case it **is** a leap year.
+2. Or, the year is divisible by 400, in which case it **is** a leap year.

 #### Requirements: